 The vet believes that the tiger cub had an allergic reaction called ii anaphylactic shock.
 I've seen plenty of that on the battlefield so it would be speculative to blame the anesthesia or to wonder if that, the surgical shock and the vaccine together caused the deadly reaction.
 The CDC, Veterinary and Medical associations agree that vaccine-associated anaphylaxis is rare, literally a "one in a million" occurrence.

-I've learned a lot writing for NetPlaces, enough to know that a lot of dog owners would disagree that statement about defusing statement.
+I've learned a lot writing for NetPlaces, enough to know that a lot of dog owners would disagree with that "one in a million" statement meant to defuse.
 I looked it up.
-Anaphylactic reactions not uncommon with vaccines such as rabies, canine coronavirus, and leptospirosis.
-I called a buddy mine who went into private practice after he left the Army.
+Anaphylactic reactions are not uncommon with vaccines such as rabies, canine coronavirus, and leptospirosis.
+I called a buddy of mine who went into private practice after he left the Army.
 He surprised me when he said killed vaccines actually have more virus particles and mercury-based preservatives per dose than live vaccines.
 Go figure.

 Nowadays CDC recommends a long list of vaccines for civilians, from African Tick Bite Fever to Zitka virus when they travel out of country.
 The poor tiger cub was probably born here but genetically he was vulnerable to Americanized animal diseases and to the vaccines made to protect domestic dogs and cats from those infectious diseases.